RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 ##### Power Consumption

-The table below shows the power consumption of RAK4200 Breakout Board:
+The table below shows the power consumption of the RAK4200 Breakout Board:

 | Item                         | Power Consumption | Condition                      |
 | ---------------------------- | ----------------- | ------------------------------ |